Acute Point Moth

-The adult moth is brown with a submarginal line or row of dark spots, and sometimes a dark spot or outlined circle near the centre of each forewing.
-The forewings have hooktips and a marginal cusp.
+The adult moth is brown, sometimes with a straight dark-edged yellow submarginal line and/or row of dark spots, and sometimes a dark spot or outlined circle near the centre of each forewing.
+The forewings each have hooked tips.
+The wings each have a cusp on the margin.
 The wingspan is about 4 cms.

 The eggs are spherical and white, developing red markings as hatching approaches.

 The moth is related to Gynopteryx ada but is larger, with larger circles on the forewings, and the males have smaller fringes than those of Gynopteryx ada.
 The genera Azelina, Gynopteryx and Metrocampa are inappropriate for these species, but a suitable genus has yet to be found.

 Further reading :